- Check out Oslo's hip neighborhoods and sculptures in Frogner Park

 - Walk along the city's Akerselva River for museums and swimming areas

-- Kayak in the Sognefjord and learn about culture and history of nearby villages
+- Kayak in the Sognefjord and learn about the culture and history of nearby villages

 - Tour Norway's leading center on glaciers and climate change

 - Hike around Bergen and visit the city's open-air Fish Market

 |Arrive in Oslo

 |Ferry to Bergen

 Welcome to the capital of Norway!
 Surrounded by mountains and sea, this is a beautiful city for walking.
 Meanwhile, outlying neighborhoods are easily accessible by public transportation, so jump on a tram, train, or bus and explore all of what Oslo has to offer.

 - Take a half-day and wander around Aker Brygge, an area on the Oslofjord made up of beautiful, modern buildings where you can find bars and abundant nightlife.
 It acts as a sort of courtyard for the city of Oslo and brings together both tourists and locals alike to enjoy the great food, atmosphere, and entertainment.